Spiritual Maturity

 1 Peter 4:12-14 ESV

-James 1:2-4 and 1 Peter 4:12-14 show us that suffering is not a bad thing, it is not to be feared.
-These scriptures tell us that we should actually rejoice in it and view it as an opportunity of spiritual growth.
-It can be used to mature us and suffering gives us the opportunity to take part of what Jesus did for us.
+James 1:2-4 and 1 Peter 4:12-14 show us that suffering is not bad and should not be feared.
+These Scriptures teach us to rejoice in it and to see it as an opportunity for spiritual growth.
+Suffering can mature us and allow us to participate in what Jesus accomplished for us.

 1 Since therefore Christ suffered in the flesh, arm yourselves with the same way of thinking, for whoever has suffered in the flesh has ceased from sin, 2 so as to live for the rest of the time in the flesh no longer for human passions but for the will of God.